 According to the U.S. Department of Health and Human Services, outdoor workers in the U.S. are up to 35 times more likely to die from heat exposure than the average American.
 However, heat stress is not limited to outdoor workers—those in indoor environments like factories, restaurants, and warehouses with high heat-generating equipment are also at significant risk.

 This is why the California Occupational Safety and Health (Cal/OSHA) Standards Board unanimously approved a new heat stress protection rule for indoor workplaces.
-These new worker protections apply to indoor workplaces, including but not limited to, restaurants, warehouses, and factories in California.
+These new worker protections apply to indoor workplaces, including, but not limited to, restaurants, warehouses, and factories in California.
 This effort to formalize heat standards at indoor workplaces is 7 years in the making, with the final approval by the Office of Administrative Law taking place in June 2024.

 Cal/OSHA’s Chief Debra Lee emphasizes that these indoor heat illness regulations are designed to “prepare employers to deal with the challenges of rising temperatures in indoor environments.”
 Under California Code of Regulations, Title 8 (T8CCR), sections 3395 (T8CCR3395) and 3396 (T8CCR 3396), employers are now required to protect workers from heat illness in both indoor and outdoor settings.